 The control freak in me was probably a little let down at the end – in both stories.
 There’s closure, but there isn’t, if that makes sense.

 Ultimately though it didn’t matter as this is a really thought-provoking book by Gentill.
 And timely as I just read an interview with Val McDermid about talking to her characters and attempted to watch The Silence of the Marsh on Netflix.
 (I loved the idea but really couldn’t get into it!).

-After She Wrote Him by Sulari Gentill has been published by Poisoned Pen Press and now available.
+After She Wrote Him by Sulari Gentill has been published by Ultimo Press and available in early June 2023.

 I received an electronic copy of this book from the publisher for review purposes.